 Elder Mark E. Petersen gave a talk about the Sabbath that is very powerful.
-I have included a number of paragraphs from his talk here, as well as included the video at the bottom of this article so you can watch the whole thing.
+I have included a number of paragraphs from his talk here.
+If you click the link in blue you can also watch the video of the talk.
 For me, this was a life-changing sermon on the sanctity and meaning of the Sabbath.

 I have handpicked some paragraphs that make my point.
-You can see what is missing when you read the whole talk.
+You can see what is missing when you read or watch the whole talk.

 However, on his holy day we must do more than merely go to church.
 We must worship him, of course; but we must also cleanse ourselves in preparation for that worship by confessing our sins and repenting of them.
 This reminds us of what the Lord said in the Sermon on the Mount: “Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee;